 Every inch of my house is decorated with Halloween decor, my house smells of pumpkin spice, and all of my upcoming recipes will be comforting soups, fun finger foods, hearty weeknight suppers and ministry meals, and my take on traditional holiday fare.

 These Southern BooBerry Biscuits are just the start of some amazing recipes coming your way.

-Have you ever had a Bojangles BoBerry Biscuit?
-They used to be my favorite thing on the menu when I was a kid because they’re sweet, were downright heavenly, and came in packs of two!
-Loaded with buttermilk, specks of blueberry flavor and coated in a lemon-scented gooey glaze, BoBerry Biscuits are big, buttery, perfectly crispy on the outside while being soft and fluffy on the inside.
+Have you ever had a Bojangles boberry biscuit?
+They used to be my most favoritest thing ever because they are sweet and downright heavenly.
+They come in packs of two!
+Loaded with buttermilk, specks of blueberry flavor, and coated in a lemony gooey glaze,boberry biscuits are big, buttery, and perfectly crispy on the outside while being soft and fluffy on the inside.